-The concept of self driving cars is not new.
+The concept of self-driving cars is not new.
 Various companies have been testing and perfecting the concept in the past years.
-While the concepts are getting better, there has not yet been one that has been fully approved for use in any country.
+While the concepts are getting better, there has not yet been one fully approved for use in any country.
 Yet.

 Now it seems Audi is taking it to a new level.
-This weekend it has let an Audi RS 7 race on the Hockenheim circuit, not piloted by a professional racing driver, but by a computer, driving at the physical limit of the vehicle.
-I’ve looked up a video on YouTube with the highlights:
+This weekend, it has let an Audi RS 7 race on the Hockenheim circuit, not piloted by a professional racing driver, but by a computer, driving at the vehicle’s physical limit.
+I’ve found up a video on YouTube with the highlights:

-While it is very cool to see an Audi RS 7 race around the track autonomously, the logistician in me got more excited by a project which Volvo published a video on in 2012.
-In it one truck successfully leads a convoy of trucks and regular vehicles on a highway.
+While it is very cool to see an Audi RS 7 race around the track autonomously, the logistician in me got more excited by a project on which Volvo published a video in 2012.
+In it, one truck successfully leads a convoy of trucks and regular vehicles on a highway.
 The following cars all mimic the movement of the lead truck.
-This would create the possibility for drivers in the following trucks to either rest, or perform other duties, normally performed by staff in offices.
-The concept can be seen in the video below.
-It would increase the range of a set of trucks, and increase productivity of the drivers at the same time:
+This would create the possibility for drivers in the following trucks to either rest or perform other duties normally performed by staff in offices.
+You can see the concept in the video below.
+It would increase the range of a set of trucks and increase the productivity of the drivers at the same time:

 Obviously Volvo is not he only company experimenting with autonomous trucks.
 The video below is from a fully autonomous concept truck developed by Mercedes.

 A Caravan of Self-Driving Trucks

 Now imagine combining these technologies to create high-speed caravans of trucks.
 Faster, safer, and highly flexible.
 5 years?
 Looking at the current speed of innovation, that should be a walk in the park.
 Or an autonomous drive around the track…